-Auditing Standards requirements and guidance relating to financial audits are discussed in the AICPA Audit Guide Government Auditing Standards and Single Audits.

-1.18 The Single Audit Act, as amended, imposes additional audit responsibilities on auditors of certain state and local governments that expend federal awards.
+- 1.17 In addition to GAAS, auditors of state and local governmental entities also may need to comply with Government Auditing Standards.
+Those standards are to be followed by auditors and audit organizations when required by laws, regulations, contracts, grant agreements, or policies or when auditors voluntarily choose to perform their work in accordance with Government Auditing Standards.
+For financial audits, 15 Government Auditing Standards incorporates all AICPA auditing standards by reference.
+Additional Government Auditing Standards requirements and guidance relating to financial audits are discussed in the AICPA Audit Guide Government Auditing Standards and Single Audits. - 1.18 The Single Audit Act, as amended, imposes additional audit responsibilities on auditors of certain state and local governments that expend federal awards.
 The Single Audit Act gives the director of the OMB the authority to develop government-wide guidelines and policy on performing audits to comply with the act.
 The OMB's Uniform Guidance establishes such audit requirements and, in addition, guidelines and policies on aspects of managing federal awards.
 A supporting OMB document, the OMB Compliance Supplement, which is updated annually, provides a source of information for auditors to understand the federal program's objectives, procedures, and types of compliance requirements relevant to the audit, as well as the audit objectives and suggested audit procedures for determining compliance with these requirements.
-Audits under the provisions of the Uniform Guidance are discussed in the AICPA Audit Guide Government Auditing Standards and Single Audits.

-1.19 Auditors of governmental entities, or of specific governmental grants, programs, or contracts, should have an understanding of the autiting requirements that affect the scope of the engagement.
-That understanding should include those requirements promulgated by state or local governments or federal agencies that have oversight authority over the government or are responsible for administering the specific grants, programs, or contracts.

-1.20 The "Governmental Audits" interpretation under the "Acts Discreditable Rule" (ET sec.
+Audits under the provisions of the Uniform Guidance are discussed in the AICPA Audit Guide Government Auditing Standards and Single Audits. - 1.19 Auditors of governmental entities, or of specific governmental grants, programs, or contracts, should have an understanding of the auditing requirements that affect the scope of the engagement.
+That understanding should include those requirements promulgated by state or local governments or federal agencies that have oversight authority over the government or are responsible for administering the specific grants, programs, or contracts. - 1.20 The "Governmental Audits" interpretation under the "Acts Discreditable Rule" (ET sec.
 1.400.055) states: